awez/amirrajan.github.com/a-dark-room/index.md

 - Australia: 51 of 605 (8%)
 - United States: 557 of 8730 (6%)

 Lesson learned.
 Don't release text based adventures to the UK.
-I've become numb to the words "rubbish", "bore", "scam/fake reviews", and "dreadful" because of them.
+I've become numb to the words "rubbish", "bore", "scam/fake reviews", and "dreadful" because of the UK.

 _Clones and the Spirit of Open Source_